-- 8.1 There are no direct Human Resources or staffing issues for Brent Council as a result of this report. - 8.2 The Council acknowledges that the Learie Constantine Centre is coming to the end of its useful life and is therefore seeking to expedite the delivery of replacement community facilities that can better respond to local needs and aspirations. - 8.3 It should be noted that the surrender of the existing lease and the granting of a new lease will allow the Council to benefit from the delivery of 26 new affordable homes and a new community centre, which would otherwise cannot be achieved.
+8.1 There are no direct Human Resources or staffing issues for Brent Council as a result of this report.

+- 8.2 The Council acknowledges that the Dudden Hill Lane Community Centre building is coming to the end of its useful life and is therefore seeking to expedite the delivery of replacement community facilities that can better respond to local needs and aspirations. - 8.3 It should be noted that the surrender of the existing lease and the granting of a new lease will allow the Council to benefit from the delivery of 29 new affordable homes and a new community centre, which otherwise cannot be achieved.